Steps for Buying Your New Home

 We are here to help

-- We take our job very seriously and so we are members of the National Association of Estate Agents, the Ombudsmen Scheme and the Jersey Association of Estate Agents.
+- We take our job very seriously and so we are members of the National Association of Estate Agents, the Ombudsmen Scheme and the Jersey Estate Agents Association.
 All are governed by a Code of Practice on how we run and go about our business.
 It gives you protection and some recourse through a national independent redress scheme.
+Indeed, Gill Hunt is President of the JEAA and Channel Islands Representative of the NAEA.

 - Once you have decided on a property that is right for you, make an offer through us.
 At this stage you should already have your finances in place.
 This is important as you will be much more attractive to a vendor if you are a ‘ready, willing and able’ buyer.
 It will put you in a stronger negotiating position and let the vendor know that you are serious.